limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools/README.md

 	* blastn parameters can be altered in the /crux_release_V1_db/crux_vars.sh file
 2. The blast results are de-replicated by NCBI accession version number and converted into fasta format.
 3. entrez-qiime is then used to determine taxonomy for each read based on NCBI version accession number.
-4. **pending**
-	* for all reads where the taxonomy has NA;NA;NA at the beginning of the taxonomic path, remove those reads from the cleaned blast results fasta output and corresponding taxonomy file.
+4. All reads with low resoluiton taxonomy (e.g NA;NA;NA at the beginning of the taxonomic path, or those assignmed uncultured, unknown, unassigned, or environmental) are removed from the cleaned blast results fasta output and corresponding taxonomy file.

 Part 3: Clustering